-swissmiss is a design blog and studio run by Tina Roth Eisenberg, a 'swiss designer gone NYC'.
+swissmiss is a design blog run by Tina Roth Eisenberg, a 'swiss designer gone NYC'.

 Ever need to carry your iMac around?